How should LED lamps be disposed of correctly?

 Glossary

-- It is operated within a separate luminaire and can be replaced individually in case of failure.
+- Operates within a separate, standardised luminaire and can be replaced on a 1:1 basis

 LED Luminaire